ekcoh/gtest-memleak-detector/README.md

 ## Getting started
-To start using the memory leak detector, simply add the project as a sub-directory to your existing CMake project.
-Then, include the gtest_memleak_detector header:
+To start using the memory leak detector, simply add the project as a sub-directory to your existing CMake project and as a dependency to your test binary via `target_link_libraries()`.
+Finally, include the gtest_memleak_detector header in your Google Test main file as illustrated below:

 ```cpp
 #include <gtest_memleak_detector/gtest_memleak_detector.h>  // Include memory leak detector